-- At the start of each work segment, I write down what I'm doing (via Toggl – a free app) so it helps me stay on track.
+- At the start of each work segment, I write down what I'm doing so it helps me stay on track.

 - My train of thought really isn't that important, compared to my state of being.
-I always think that at my life's end, I won’t care if I’ve had many uninterrupted trains of thought and could work more efficiently… I will instead look back and treasure the moments of Love and Growth.
+I always think that at my life's end, I won’t care if I’ve had many uninterrupted trains of thought and was able to work efficiently… I will instead look back and treasure the moments of Love and Growth.
 In other words, my state of being in any moment is way more important than what I’m actually doing.

 As I've been practicing the tiny reboot, I notice how often I breathe in a shallow way, or sometimes, barely breathe at all.

 Typically, we rarely notice our breath.
 Now, with the tiny reboot practice, I find myself consciously feeling my breath more often (it is the simplest feel-good thing we humans do!) and connecting it to some value I cherish, such as gratitude and trust.

 Because the breath is new in every moment, there is opportunity for fresh energy in any moment…. for spiritual rest, and growth.

 I'm grateful for the anchoring of the mindful breath to the existing habit of looking at the clock and timer.